locize/blog/source/_posts/localization.md

 ### Final thoughts <a name="thoughts"></a>

 Hopefully, this blog has helped to answer the initial question and given you more of an idea on how it can benefit your business.
-Implementing localisation can be applied to any aspect of your business, and our highly experienced team has years of experience in helping clients.
+Implementing localization can be applied to any aspect of your business, and our highly experienced team has years of experience in helping clients.
 These are companies, software developers, and project-managers with all of their translation- and localization-management needs.

 We have worked with thousands of clients over the years, giving them the skills and knowledge to transform their operations.
 Have a question about localization?
 Leave us a message to <a href="mailto:support@locize.com" title="support@locize.com">support@locize.com</a> right now.</b>